 The Branch County Conservation District is governed by a locally elected, five-member Board of Directors.
 The Directors make decisions regarding the District's programs and activities and hire qualified staff.
 The staff provide information, technical assistance, workshops, public education, cost-share opportunities, as well as affordable trees / shrubs to enhance wildlife and reforestation.

 Since it was organized in 1948, the Branch County Conservation District has provided for the care, use, and conservation of our county's natural resources by creating an awareness of conservation issues and by being the leader in providing innovative assistance.
 Wildlife habitat development, reforestation projects, surface and groundwater protection and environmental education are all a part of our effort to ensure that landowners preserve their piece of Michigan for their children and future generations.

-The Branch Conservation District is accepting applications for a
+The Branch Conservation District

 Migratory Waterfowl Restoration Project

 In partnership with U. S. Fish and Wildlife Service

 opportunity to create restorations on land within the

 fencing, and more are included as possible projects.

 Additional funds have been added to this project

 So you say you don't live in this Watershed?